 - 2 teaspoon cinnamon powder

 - ½ teaspoon vanilla essence or vanilla extract

 - ¼ teaspoon ground coffee powder or instant coffee

 Making the dough

-- Combine warm milk, instant yeast and ½ tbsp of caster sugar in a measuring jug or bowl.
+- Combine warm milk, instant yeast and ½ tablespoon of caster sugar in a measuring jug or bowl.
 Lightly mix with a spoon, set aside for 10 minutes. (note 1)

-- Meanwhile, combine flour, salt and the remaining 2 tbsp of caster sugar in the mixing bowl attached to the stand mixer.
+- Meanwhile, combine flour, salt and the remaining 2 tablespoon of caster sugar in the mixing bowl attached to the stand mixer.
 Using the dough hook, mix on low for about 30 seconds.